MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-managed-identity.md

 > [!IMPORTANT]
 >
-> Remeber to use a Queued-Ingestion client.
+> You must use a queued ingestion client.
-> Using managed identities with Direct-Ingestion is not supported, nor is Inline-Ingestion via KQL.
+> Using managed identities with direct ingestion or inline ingestion in Kusto Query Language are not supported.

 The following are examples of blob URIs for system and user assigned managed identities.